Laser Hair Removal vs IPL: Cost, Effectiveness, and Which to Choose in 2026

 | Maintenance per session | $75 to $250 | $50 to $200 | Minimal (replacement cartridges) |

-IPL treatments at a clinic typically cost 20 to 30 percent less than laser sessions for the same area.
-However, IPL often requires more total sessions to reach comparable reduction, which can close the cost gap significantly.
-Use our cost calculator to model the true total spend across different session counts and compare which option costs less for your situation.
+IPL treatments at a clinic typically cost 20 to 30 percent less than laser sessions for the same area, since the equipment and per-visit energy use cost the provider less.
+However, IPL often requires more total sessions to reach comparable reduction, which can close the cost gap significantly once you multiply out a full course rather than comparing single-session prices.

 - Lighter skin tones (Fitzpatrick I to III): Both professional laser and IPL are safe and effective.
 IPL is a reasonable cost-effective option at a reputable clinic for the right candidate in this range.